Our school attendance policy is based on the requirements of the Edmonton Public Schools Policy that states:

 The honesty that Titans demonstrate results in many lost items being turned in to the General Office.
 Students should check there for lost items.
 Stolen items should be reported to your assistant principal or to the school resource officer.

-First Come, First Served Parking – South West Lot adjacent to Louis St. Laurent.
-Students are NOT permitted to park in any staff lots or stalls.
-Neither the school or Edmonton Public Schools are liable for damage to vehicles or losses from them while parked on district property.
+First Come, First Served Parking – Neither the school or Edmonton Public Schools are liable for damage to vehicles or losses from them while parked on district property.

 Student Drop Off

 Parents who wish to drop off their student should do so at the South West entrances adjacent to the Confederation Leisure Centre.
 It is not permitted to enter the South East or South West parking lots to drop off or pick up students.